 indicates that the offered annotation is only judged to be 70% likely by the interpreting software (perhaps based on a model of mass deltas).
 To allow for the use of other confidence measures with more precise statistical definitions, a proper CV term of such a metric can be defined as a child of MS:1003274 “peak annotation confidence metric”, and specified as a spectrum attribute.

 If multiple annotations are offered, the most likely should come first.
 If multiple annotations are present, they SHOULD all have a confidence estimate or none should.
-If there are multiple annotations with confidence scores, the confidence scores SHOULD sum to a number equal to or less the 1.0.
+If there are multiple annotations with confidence scores, the confidence scores SHOULD sum to a number equal to or less than 1.0.
 The difference between the sum and 1.0 is presumed to be the probability that the true source of the peak is something else not listed.
 The following:

 y12/3.4ppm*0.85,b9-NH3/5.2ppm*0.05